anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 (http://exoplanetarchive.ipac.caltech.edu/index.html)

-This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
+This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology.

 This source has the most current official NASA information available.
 Becuase the data is in flux, some other sources may be out of date, and thus they may disagree with this information.
 It's also possible that other sources may disagree with NASA's definitions in vague situations, and thus have slightly different data for edge cases.